ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“There are only two things wrong with C++:  The initial concept and the implementation.”— Bertrand Meyer   ❞</i>
+<i>❝“The best way to get accurate information on Usenet is to post something wrong and wait for corrections.”— Matthew Austern   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->